St Patrick's, Carlow College: Notable alumni

 Distinguished among the thousands of its past students was one of the first-ever Catholic bishops to be appointed in the United States, John England; John Therry, Irish-Australian priest; Ireland's first cardinal, Paul Cullen; the artist Frank O'Meara; the Young Irelander and land-reform theorist, James Fintan Lalor, and Fenian John O'Leary.
 Daniel O'Connell, Ireland's predominant political leader in the first half of the nineteenth century, reputedly gave an oration to the Carlow townspeople from the top of the college's front porch.
 Descendants of O'Connell have studied and taught the college.
-Also educated in Carlow College were James Fintan Lalor's brothers, Richard Lalor, Irish Nationalist MP for Queens County, and Sir Peter Lalor, MP and Speaker of the Victoria Parliament, Australia.
+Also educated in Carlow College was James Fintan Lalor's brother, Richard Lalor, Irish Nationalist MP for Queens County.

-Rev William Clancy (1802–1847), missionary and bishop in the United States and British Guiana, studied at Carlow.
+The Rev William Clancy (1802–1847), missionary and bishop in the United States and British Guiana, studied at Carlow.

-The Jesuit and first president of UCD, Rev William Delany, received his early education at Carlow.
+The Jesuit and first president of UCD, the Rev William Delany, received his early education at Carlow.

 Some of the 17 students who had been expelled from Maynooth due to their support for the 1798 rebellion had attended Carlow, including Francis Hearn, who was later executed.

 The Rt Rev Michael Collins, Bishop of Cloyne, who was expelled from Maynooth due to his support for Robert Emmet's rebellion, completed his studies at Carlow.

-The Rev Daniel William Cahill, an editor of the Dublin Telegraph, attended Carlow College; he returned in 1825, as Professor of Natural Philosophy in Carlow College, a post he held until 1834.
+The Rev Daniel William Cahill, an editor of the Dublin Telegraph, attended Carlow College; he returned in 1825 as Professor of Natural Philosophy at Carlow College, a post he held until 1834.
 Amongst his pupils were the aforementioned Lalor brothers.
-Dr Cahill's nephew, Patrick Cahill, was also educated at Carlow College, obtaining an LLB from the University of London.
+Cahill's nephew, Patrick Cahill, was also educated at Carlow College, obtaining an LLB from the University of London.
 He was a supporter of Irish Nationalism and Home Rule and later went on to found the Leinster Leader newspaper.